Sustainable Development Goals

 SDGs for Galapagos

-In 2021, FUNCAVID in alliance with Galapagos Conservation Trust and Kings College decide to launch the Co-Galapagos initiative, to facilitate progress towards the SDGs.
-The objectives of the initiative are a) Support community projects and young people who want to have experience in sustainability; b) Facilitate connections between those who wish to contribute financially to Galapagos; c) Facilitate connections between project leaders and decision makers and d) build a web platform to collect information on research projects and community projects related to policy proposals in Galapagos.
+In 2021, FUNCAVID, in alliance with Galapagos Conservation Trust and King's College, decided to launch the Co-Galapagos initiative to facilitate progress towards the SDGs.
+The objectives of the initiative are to: a) support community projects and young people seeking experience in sustainability; b) facilitate connections between those wishing to contribute financially to Galapagos; c) enable collaboration between project leaders and decision-makers; and d) build a web platform to collect information on research and community projects related to policy proposals in Galapagos.

-In April 2021, in collaboration with the Governing Council of the Galapagos Special Regime, a workshop was run with stakeholders, decision-makers and NGOs in the islands to prioritise and contextualise and identify the 40 most urgent of those.
-This involved two stages of ranking the targets, with participants divided into groups, along with discussions to edit the text of the targets for the context of Galapagos.
+In April 2021, in collaboration with the Governing Council of the Galapagos Special Regime, a workshop was held with stakeholders, decision-makers, and NGOs on the islands to prioritise, contextualise, and identify the 40 most urgent targets.
+This process involved two stages of ranking the targets, with participants divided into groups, alongside discussions to refine the wording of the targets for the local context of Galapagos.

 A network of objetives